pydio/pydio-doc-admin-guide/1_installation_guide/0_pydio_requirements.md

 #### PHP

-Pydio requires **PHP 5.5.9 or later**.
+Pydio Enterprise Distribution requires **PHP 5.6 or later**.
 Recommended version is **PHP 7.0**, particularly on Windows as there is now an official 64bit build.

 The following PHP extensions are required as well for the core pydio installation:

 - Mbstring, gd, dom-xml, intl
 - Mysql, PostgreSQL or Sqlite php extension for connecting to the database
 - OpenSSL or Mcrypt.
 The latter will be deprecated in next versions of PHP so you should prefer using Open SSL.
-- For Enterprise Distribution, IonCube Loaders must be configured as a zend_extension in your php.ini.
+- **IonCube Loaders** must be installed configured as a zend_extension in your php.ini.
 Please see https://ioncube.com/loaders.php to pick the right version for your OS / PHP Version.
 - Opcache or equivalent Opcode Caching extension

 #### Additional Recommended setup: